 Why do you have to retain your customers?
 Isn't it better to acquire new ones all the time and increase the number of people you have bought from you?
 No, of course no. Closing more and more customers is probably one of your top business priorities but believe retention deserves being at least in the top 3.
 Maybe you have already read that acquiring new customers is more expensive than retaining the existing ones, your current customers will become the "ambassadors" of your brand by recommending it others (who doesn't love free marketing?) and they are more likely to use your news services or products as you already share common memory together.

 Retaining customers is crucial in SaaS product sales.
 To succeed, you'll need the ability of keeping in touch with people who are already using your products.
-That's the only way to establishing long-term and sustainable growth for your business.
+That's the only way to achieve long-term and sustainable growth for your business.

 Customer retention is much cheaper than generating new leads.
-Finding new customers takes up plenty of resources which you could allocate in maintaining your relationship with the existing customers.
+Finding new customers takes up plenty of resources which you could allocate to maintaining your relationship with the existing customers.
 Grab them, wow them, and keep on wowing them.